jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 The software at the In-N-Out Burger locations should support these and only these menu items, both regular and secret.

-The hardcoded designs previously shown won’t be flexible enough to accommodate this.

-There’s a flexible design with explanation following:
+Here’s a flexible design with explanation following:

 <img src="/assets/CompositeBurgerFactory.png" alt="In-N-Out Burger Roadkill Fries"  width = "100%" align="center" style="padding-right: 35px;">

 This is still a Composite design at its core.
-The individual `FoodItem` classes for `Burger` et al. unchanged in this design from the previous ones.
-They are so simple that they apply as-is even when making a change such as this one.
-The specific hardcoded secret menu items are no longer present in this design.
+The individual `FoodItem` classes for `Burger` et al. are unchanged in this design from the previous ones.
+They are so simple that they apply as-is even when making a significant change such as this one.
+The specific hardcoded menu items are no longer present in this design as individual classes.

-Two new classes have been added to replace the previous hardcoded screte menu items: `FoodItemFactory` and `FoodItemBuilder`.
+Two new classes have been added to replace the previous hardcoded menu item classes: `FoodItemFactory` and `FoodItemBuilder`.

 #### A Simple Request
 Let’s start with the most basic request with a request for a Burger.
 It would look like this in code: